Immigration Advising

 Travel and OPT

-There is no guarantee that you will be allowed to re-enter the US while your application is pending or if your application has been adjudicated.
-Students are advised to avoid traveling outside of the United States prior to adjudication of the EAD and secure employment.
-If leaving the US cannot be avoided before receiving an EAD and securing employment the student is risking forfeiture of his or her OPT opportunity.
+Traveling outside the U.S while your initial application for OPT is not advised and can be very risky.
+We recommend that you wait to travel outside the U.S. until after you have been approved for OPT and you have your EAD card in hand.
+There is no guarantee that you will be allowed to re-enter the US while your application for OPT is pending.
+Students are advised to avoid traveling outside of the United States prior to USCIS adjudication and receipt of the physical EAD card.
+We also recommend securing employment prior to departing the U.S..
+If leaving the U.S. cannot be avoided before receiving an EAD and securing employment the student is risking forfeiture of his or her OPT opportunity.

-• Valid passport
+- Valid passport

-• Valid visa stamp in your passport
+- Valid F1 visa stamp in your passport

-• Employment Authorization Document (EAD)
+- Employment Authorization Document (EAD)

 Health and Medical Insurance